 Several documents on flood protection are on file at the Boise Public Library including "Homeowner's Guide To Retrofitting (Six Ways To Protect Your House From Flooding)."

-Thank you for maintaining an awareness of the potential hazard from flooding in our community.
-Please feel free to contact the PDS Staff at (208) 608-7100 should you need information or assistance with floodplain issues.
+Please contact PDS staff at (208) 608-7100 if you need information or assistance with floodplain issues.